WELCOME TO A NEW PATH FOR MOM

 When I was growing up, Betty and her family lived right across the street and our families were always the best of friends.
 We would run over to say a quick hello or borrow some sugar for making a pie.read more

-Our journey through Alzheimer’s disease began eleven years ago.
+Our journey through Alzheimer’s disease began thirteen years ago.
 Our family knew nothing about this disease.
 A new path for Mom was ahead of her and ahead of us.read more